FredKSchott/snowpack/docs/07-advanced-usage.md

 ### Legacy Browser Support

-You can customize the set of browsers you'd like to support via the package.json "browserslist" property.
-When running `snowpack build`, Snowpack will read this property and transpile all JavaScript files accordingly via @babel/preset-env.
+You can customize the set of browsers you'd like to support via the `package.json` "browserslist" property.
+When running `snowpack build`, Snowpack will have Parcel transpile all JavaScript files according to the browser targets you've defined.

 ```js
 /* package.json */
 "browserslist": ">0.75%, not ie 11, not UCAndroid >0, not OperaMini all",
 ```

-Note: During development (`snowpack dev`) we preform no transpilation.
+Note: During development (`snowpack dev`) we perform no transpilation for older browsers.
+Make sure that you're using a modern browser during development.

 ### Installing Non-JS Packages